thomascamminady/APDOCC/README.md

 There are a total of 348 combinations and 157 different colors.
 Combinations contain one, two, three, four, or five colors.

+## All combinations
+These are all combinations, sorted by number of colors contained.

+### One color (arguably not a combination)